-Today’s topic is insomnia and we’ll discuss how to deal with insomnia in this article.
-In previous article I wrote about excitation and inhibition of the nervous system.
+Today’s topic is insomnia, and we’ll discuss how to deal with insomnia in this article.
+In a previous article, I wrote about excitation and inhibition of the nervous system.
 These are the driving forces of sleep and wakefulness.
 In the morning, when you wake up, the nervous system is excited.
 It is dispersed by hormones: adrenaline, cortisol, and dopamine.
-If by the evening the nervous system cannot slow down, it will not be possible to fall asleep.
+If the nervous system cannot slow down by the evening, it will not be possible to fall asleep.

 Imagine the situation.
-You fall asleep and suddenly there is a flood or a fire.
-You understand that the situation is dangerous – and the hormone adrenaline is used, so sleep relieves like a hand.
-Note that you are not specifically regulating sleep.
+You fall asleep, and suddenly there is a flood or a fire.
+You understand that the problem is dangerous, so sleep relieves like a hand.
+Note that you are not explicitly regulating sleep.
 It is impossible to force yourself to fall asleep or cheer up by willpower out of the blue.
 It happens spontaneously.
 Falling asleep and waking up is controlled by the subconscious.
-Therefore, it is important to be able to contribute to the subconscious.
+Therefore, it is essential to be able to contribute to the subconscious.

 The subconscious mind sometimes does not distinguish between illusion and reality.
 Even fantasy can cause insomnia.

-You may have noticed that if you have a fight before bedtime, it is difficult to fall asleep.
+You may have noticed that it is difficult to fall asleep if you fight bedtime.
 The hormone cortisol is used.
-Even if you just imagined a fight or a fight in your head, cortisol still enters the bloodstream and you wake up.
+Even if you just imagined a fight or a fight in your head, cortisol still enters the bloodstream, and you wake up.
 The subconscious mind takes fantasy for reality, fixes a dangerous situation – and, as it were, concludes that it is time to wake up: “Here’s the energy, come on, go solve the problem!”

 The subconscious mind takes fictitious problems for real and accelerates the nervous system.
 Therefore, your subconscious mind needs to “explain” what situation you are in.

-Notice how useful it is for your subconscious mind to awaken and give strength when it is urgently needed.
+Notice how useful it is for your subconscious mind to awaken and give strength when urgently needed.
 But the problem is that the subconscious mind does not always interpret situations correctly.
 Therefore, it includes false alarms.
-Maybe you watched an action-packed thriller before going to bed, and your subconscious mind took an illusory battle for the present.
+Maybe you watched an action-packed thriller before going to bed, and your subconscious mind took an imaginary battle for the present.
 And the nervous system got excited.

-What you do before bed has a huge impact on sleep.
-Your actions tell the subconscious mind what situation you are in: is it possible to exhale and sleep, or not.
+What you do before bed has a significant impact on sleep.
+Your actions tell the subconscious mind what situation you are in: is it possible to exhale and sleep or not.